Before you try any of the troubleshooting steps in this appendix, do the following:

 |Configuration assistant failed||1|

 If you receive an irrecoverable error while a configuration assistant is running:

 Remove the failed installation as described in the "Cleaning Up After a Failed Installation" section.

 If you face any of the following situations for Oracle home, then run the

-opatch lsinventory -detail command to list the contents of the inventory and see section "Recovering from inventory corruption" in the Oracle Universal Installer and OPatch User's Guide for information on fixing the issue.
+opatch lsinventory -detail command to list the contents of the inventory and see section "Recovering from inventory corruption" in the Oracle Universal Installer and OPatch User's Guide for Windows and UNIX for information about fixing the issue.

 Oracle home is cloned without completing the inventory steps.

 There is bad inventory.

 Inventory is not available but it is created when the Oracle Enterprise Manager Agent is installed in a separate Oracle home.

 If you connect to Oracle database with the screen resolution 640 X 480 or 800 X 600, then the Next button in the GUI is not visible as it hides behind the Taskbar.
 In order to counter this problem, do one of the following: